How Eye Tracking Can Help You With Website Optimization?

 - Human looking away from the form

 6. Don’t make visitors dwell on the “dead weight”

 Fitt’s law states that an element’s ‘weight’ in the visual hierarchy determines the attention it gets.
 Your call-to-action should ideally have the highest weight on the page.
 But if a less critical, non-clickable element carries the weight that diverts visitors from the call-to-action, you must take measures to fix the visual hierarchy.

 A great example here is TechWyse’s case study.
 See their original page below followed by its heatmap:

 The ‘No-Fee’ badge is attracting maximum attention on the page.
 But the problem is that it is a non-clickable element and hence, stealing away the thunder of the main call-to-action button.
 Removing the badge fixed the flaw in the visual hierarchy of the page, allowing the call-to-action button to get the attention it deserved:

-The use of whitespace comes with a disclaimer, though.
+The use of white space comes with a disclaimer, though.
 Too much whitespace can also give a sense of disconnect between your page elements.
-This is why when Trinity Insight displayed their product price closer to the ‘Add to cart’ button, it increased their sales manifold.
+This is why when Trinity Insight displayed its product price closer to the ‘Add to cart’ button, it increased its sales manifold.

 Their control looked as shown below:

 Their variation that lifted their conversion to 10% applied an efficient buy box strategy, as shown below: